asam-ev/OpenMATERIAL/README.md

 The project group discussions led to renaming the standard from "ASAM OpenMATERIAL" to "ASAM OpenMATERIAL 3D" to emphasize that the standard not only covers material properties but also 3D geometry.

-ASAM OpenMATERIAL 3D is an open-source project that welcomes contributions from everyone.
+ASAM OpenMATERIAL 3D is an open-source standard that welcomes contributions from everyone.

 ## Published version
 The standard is still under development.
 The published HTML reflects the status of the main branch.
 It can be found here: [ASAM OpenMATERIAL](https://asam-ev.github.io/OpenMATERIAL-3D/asamopenmaterial/latest/specification/index.html).